Hatry1337/csgo-friendcode-sharp/README.md

 # csgo-friendcode-sharp

-Based on the [js version](https://github.com/emily33901/js-csfriendcode) that He wrote.
+Based on the [js version](https://github.com/emily33901/js-csfriendcode) that [Emily](https://github.com/emily33901/) wrote.
 This takes a steamid64 and turns it into a CSGO friend code or takes a friend code and turns it into a steamid64.

 ```cs
 using System;